ChamseddineBhd/RestApiSpringBoot/README.md

 Do not start from scratch darling :)

 [WIP] Until now i have added :
- - Simple contoller with two methods.
+ - Simple controller with two methods.
  - Swagger 2 configuration.
  - Jib plugin for automatic docker image build :
      ``` mvn clean install -Pdocker